Travel like a pro: 5 tips to fly through the airport this holiday season

 Arrive early – frequent travelers often miss holiday flights

-You’ve heard it once, you’ve heard it 100 times, but Lea Hanson, Alaska’s manager of passenger services at Sea-Tac, is not kidding when she recommends arriving at least two hours before your domestic flight is scheduled to depart (three hours for international).
+You’ve heard it once, you’ve heard it 100 times, but Lea Hanson, Alaska’s director of passenger services at Sea-Tac, is not kidding when she recommends arriving at least two hours before your domestic flight is scheduled to depart (three hours for international).
 Airports are busier than usual, and tend to be filled with less-experienced travelers around the holiday season.
 That means lines are longer and move slower.
 You’ll also want to plan for extra time for traffic and parking at this time of year.

 Use technology to streamline your trip

 Download Alaska’s award-winning mobile app to save time before and after you arrive at the airport.
 You can use Alaska’s mobile app to purchase tickets, check-in for flights, access your mobile boarding pass, get trip alerts and even pre-order your inflight meal.
 Check your flight before you

 Check in and print luggage tags in advance

 Passengers can check in online for domestic and international flights up to 24 hours before departure at alaskaair.com, or on the Alaska Airlines mobile app.
 International passengers also can enter passport information online.
 Alaska also provides check-in kiosks at airports and many off-site locations.

 You can also print your own bag tags at home when you check in online, or on a kiosk when you arrive at the airport.

 “Customers can anticipate a very short wait in line if they just need to drop their bags and go.
 We definitely recommend printing your own bag tags if you want to save time at the airport,” says Hanson.